aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/setup-environment.md

 As described in [requirement page](../installation/requirements.md), your runner should run Python 3.8 or Docker engine with [`docker-compose`](https://docs.docker.com/compose/install/).

-Besides that, local runner will read your gitconfig file to let you manipulate files in container as if you were on your host.
-So if you have not yet configured git on your host, it is required to at least create a [basic git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configuration file:
+Besides that, the local runner will read your gitconfig file to let you manipulate files in container as if you were on your host.
+If you haven't configured Git on your host, it's required to at least create a [basic git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configuration file:

 ```shell
 # Create your username exposed in git commit